 - We will not share or sell your details to other organisations for marketing or fundraising purposes.

-We may share you details with third parties where absolutely necessary, such as for donation processing or data management purposes, such as with HMRC to process Gift Aid claims, or with our supporter database hosts, Blackbaud Europe, in order to clean our data.
+We may share you details with third parties where absolutely necessary, such as with HMRC for the processing of Gift Aid claims, or with our supporter database hosts, Blackbaud Europe, in order to clean our data.

 When will I need to provide my details?